Ed Henry (Alabama politician): 2016–2019

 In 2016, Henry was the state co-chair of Donald Trump's presidential campaign and a Trump delegate to the Republican National Convention.

 In 2016, Henry said that he would file a resolution calling for the impeachment of Republican Governor Robert J. Bentley over his alleged misuse of state funds.

-In 2017, he sought to remove Alabama House Majority Leader Micky Hammon from his leadership position, citing what he called Hammon's "'watered-down' agenda" for the legislative session and "grave" concerns about Hammon's business dealings.
+In 2017, he sought to remove Alabama House Majority Leader Republican Micky Hammon from his leadership position, citing what he called Hammon's "'watered-down' agenda" for the legislative session and "grave" concerns about Hammon's business dealings.

 In April 2017, Henry declared his candidacy for the 2017 special election for the U.S. Senate seat vacated by Jeff Sessions.
 At the time, he was one of four candidates, the others being former Alabama Attorney General Luther Strange, who was appointed to the seat by Bentley; Roy Moore, the former chief justice of the Alabama Supreme Court who resigned from the bench after being suspended from his post for judicial ethics violations; and Randy Brinson, former state chair of the Christian Coalition.
 In May 2017, Henry dropped out of the race and harshly criticized Strange, alleging corruption and claiming that Strange had escaped impeachment from the office of attorney general through his appointment to the Senate.
 Henry then endorsed Mo Brooks's candidacy.

 In November 2017, Henry defended Roy Moore after Moore was accused of making sexual advances on four teenage girls when in his 30s.
 Henry called for the accusers to be prosecuted, on the grounds that "[i]f they believe [Moore] is predatory, they are guilty of allowing him to exist for 40 years".
 In an interview, Henry called Moore the "victim" with respect to the allegations.